Home • Welcome to ALSO!

 • Uniform Division of Income for Tax Purposes Act (1957)

-[NCCUSL Text] This act is also known as the Multistate Tax Compact. provides a uniform method of division of income between states for tax purposes, thereby assuring that a taxpayer is not taxed more than once on his or her net income.
+This act, also sometimes known as the Multistate Tax Compact, provides a uniform method of division of income between states for tax purposes, thereby assuring that a taxpayer is not taxed more than once on his or her net income.

 Arkansas: Ark.
 Code § 26-51-701 et seq.